eGovStack/core-services/pdfgen/README.md

 # PDFGEN

-PDF service is one of the core application which is use to bulk generate the pdf as per requirement.
+PDFGEN is one of the core application which is use to bulk generate the pdf as per requirement.

 ### DB UML Diagram